© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 CAN I USE CONTRACT TERMS TO LIMIT MY LIABILITY?

 Where you sell to a consumer, you cannot use contract terms to limit your liability for supplying faulty or misdescribed goods.
-Any such terms in your contract will have no effect, and in some cases it may be a criminal offence to display them.
+Any such terms in your contract will have no effect, and it may be a criminal offence to display them.
 Where you sell to a business, you can use contract terms to limit your liability, but only if the exclusion is reasonable.

 Buyers can use a variety of payment methods for internet auctions.
 Each method has its own advantages and disadvantages, as outlined below.

 A cheque payment is not certain until it is cleared - your bank can advise you how long this normally takes.
 You may want to wait for a cheque to clear before you send goods out.
+Be aware that scammers sometimes use fake or stolen cheques or bankers' drafts.

 You could ask a buyer to transfer money direct to your bank account.
 However, you may find it difficult to keep track of payments, unless the buyer uses a suitable reference number when they make their transfer.
+Buyers may be suspicious of this method of payment, as it is often used by fraudulent sellers.

 DEBIT CARDS, CREDIT CARDS AND CHARGE CARDS